 As a large genus, Glaucium contains hardy annuals, biennials and perennials; though in reality most gardeners treat the plant as annuals or biennials.

-Glaucium reach a height of 30 to 90 cm and have flowers reminiscent of poppies; these may be yellow, gold or orange.
+Glaucium plants reach a height of 30 to 90 cm (12 to 36 inches), and have flowers reminiscent of poppies.
+These may be yellow, gold or orange.

 Glaucium flamum (yellow horned poppy) by Phil Sellens.